SofaDefrost/SofaViscoElastic/README.md

 ![Solver](./img/Solver.png)

-The simulation results are strictly dependent on the time step, the author advises to use this range of time steps:
+The simulation results are strictly dependent on the time step (dt), the author advises to use this range of time steps:

 $$ dt \leq {&tau;_i \over 100} $$